mjorgecruz/42_inception/README.md

 # inception

 The goal of this project is to broaden the knowledge of system administration by using Docker.
-Several Docker images were created on a personal virtual machine to better understand learn how to manage multiple services in an isolated environment using Docker.
+Several Docker images were created on a personal virtual machine to better understand how to manage multiple services in an isolated environment using Docker.

 ## Mandatory Part